Nergal

-His primary cult center was Kutha, located in northern Mesopotamia.
-His main temple was the E-Meslam and he was also known by the name Meslamtaea, "he who comes out of Meslam".
+His primary cult center was Kutha, located in the north of historical Babylonia.
+His main temple bore the ceremonial name E-Meslam and he was also known by the name Meslamtaea, "he who comes out of Meslam".
 Initially he was only worshiped in the north, with a notable exception being Girsu during the reign of Gudea of Lagash, but starting with the Ur III period he became a major deity in the south too.
 He remained prominent in both Babylonia and Assyria in later periods, and in the Neo-Babylonian state pantheon he was regarded as the third most important god, after Marduk and Nabu.

 Nergal was associated with a large number of local or foreign deities.
 The Akkadian god Erra was syncretised with him at an early date, and especially in literary texts they functioned as synonyms of each other.
-Other major deities frequently compared to or syncretised with him include the Western Semitic god Resheph, who was also a god of war, plague and death, and Elamite Simut, who was likely a warrior god and shared Nergal's association with the planet Mars.
+Other major deities frequently compared to or syncretised with him include the western god Resheph, best attested in Ebla and Ugarit, who was also a god of war, plague and death, and Elamite Simut, who was likely a warrior god and shared Nergal's association with the planet Mars.
 It has also been proposed that his name was used to represent a Hurrian god, possibly Kumarbi or Aštabi, in early inscriptions from Urkesh, but there is also evidence that he was worshiped by the Hurrians under his own name as one of the Mesopotamian deities they incorporated into their own pantheon.

 Two well known myths focus on Nergal, Nergal and Ereshkigal and Epic of Erra.
 The former describes the circumstances of his marriage of Ereshkigal, the Mesopotamian goddess of the dead, while the latter describes his rampages and efforts of his sukkal (attendant deity) Ishum to stop them.
-He also appears in a number of other, less well preserved compositions.
+He also appears in a number of other, less well-preserved compositions.